-- use our best endeavours to make sure that a child with SEN gets the support they need.
+- use our best endeavours to make sure that a child with SEND gets the support they need.

-- ensure that children with SEN engage in the activities of the school alongside pupils who do not have SEN
+- ensure that children with SEND engage in the activities of the school alongside pupils who do not have SEND

-- designate a teacher to be responsible for co-ordinating SEN provision – the SEN co-ordinator, or SENCo.
-Our SENCo is currently Mr O Haines.
-The member of our governing body with specific oversight of the school’s arrangements for SEN and disability is currently Mrs D Bridge.
+- designate a teacher to be responsible for co-ordinating SEND provision – the SEND co-ordinator, or SENDCo.
+Our SENDCo is currently Mr O Haines.
+The member of our governing body with specific oversight of the school’s arrangements for SEN and disability is currently Mr Mark Tranmer.